 Teaching experiences prepare students to become effective teachers and communicators of their discipline and their own research.
 All PhD students receive instruction in pedagogy and complete teaching experiences at the introductory and advanced levels under the guidance of a faculty mentor.

 Students immerse themselves in the world-class research environment of Washington University.
-As they conduct their own original research, which culminates in a dissertation, they participate in colloquia, Grand Rounds, brown bag seminars, research seminars, journal clubs, and similar opportunities.
-The program fosters opportunities to publish and participate in professional conferences.
-In the final year, students present and defend their dissertation.
+As they conduct their own original research, which culminates in a dissertation, they participate in colloquia, Grand Rounds, brown bag seminars, research seminars, journal clubs and similar opportunities.
+The program fosters opportunities to publish and to participate in professional conferences.
+During the final year of the program, students present and defend their dissertations.

 The Program in Audiology and Communication Sciences (PACS) is affiliated with the Department of Otolaryngology, which operates one of the nation's largest hearing and deafness research programs.
 Topics include adult aural rehabilitation, biology of hearing and deafness, childhood deafness, cochlear implants, dizziness and balance, and hearing aids.